As I remember it

 I thought I could write this, at twenty-seven.
 But these girls at my shoulder, they keep reading along.
 And we wince together in hot blushes.
 Back to rooms where we missed the mark.
 Why did you say that?
 Back to his car.
 Did you see the way he looked at you?
 Back to that meeting.
 Is that really what you wore?

 I can’t write this about me without writing this about them.
-And they’re listening, they remember it in sharp detail.
+And they’re listening, they remember in sharp detail.

 [Read..]